Walang Biruan

 "Walang Biruan" is a song recorded by the Filipino girl group Kaia.
-Released as a digital single on September 27, 2024, it is a bubblegum pop, Jersey club, and UK garage track about sincerely confessing one's feelings to their crush.
+Released as a digital single on September 27, 2024, through Sony Music Philippines.
+It is a bubblegum pop, Jersey club, and UK garage track about sincerely confessing one's feelings to their crush.
 The song was written and produced by Kaia, alongside Luis Montales and Kenneth Amores of the boy band Kindred.
 The members of the group based the song's lyrical content on their personal experiences, drawing inspiration from their past romantic relationships.
 The track received acclaim from music critics.
 Elijah Pareño of Rolling Stone Philippines considered "Walang Biruan" to be a creative turning point for Kaia, describing the song as "unique, charming, and authentic".

 Its music video was directed by Jonathan Tal Placido.
 In partnership with Apple Music, the clip was filmed entirely on an iPhone 16, making Kaia the first P-pop group to shoot a music video in full using a phone.
 The group has performed the song at several events, such as Billboard Philippines' first anniversary concert, Mainstage, as well as the Vedanta Udaipur World Music Festival, which made them the first P-pop act to perform in India.
 It was nominated for Choreography in a Live Performance at the 2024 P-pop Awards.

 Background and release

-On April 12, 2024, the Filipino girl group Kaia released "You Did It", their first single since "5678" in March 2023.
+On April 12, 2024, Kaia released "You Did It", their first single since "5678" in March 2023.
 On August 28, the group posted an audio snippet of an upcoming, then-unreleased song with the lyrics "Walang biro, walang biruan".
 The track's title, "Walang Biruan", was revealed on September 13.
 In an exclusive statement to Billboard Philippines, the group's leader Angela shared that their fans had been clamoring for them to release a bubblegum pop song, and "this [was] finally it!"
 The group further teased the single through the Kaia x Wear Casa Premium Collection, their fashion collaboration with the clothing brand Wear Casa.
 Kaia's Charlotte revealed that the collection's "cutesy" clothes were a hint for the song.
 On September 27, Kaia released "Walang Biruan" as a single under Sony Music Philippines.
 The song was made available on various streaming platforms.